futurestages/OnBoardXR_Landing_Page/docs/glossary-avatars.md

 Avatar .GLB files may also be uploaded in [`Spoke`](./glossary-scene.md) under `My Assets`.
 After successful upload, you may right click on the thumbnail of the avatar asset and select `Copy URL`.
 This provides a [`hosted link`](./cue-system.md) for the avatar that may be queried by the [`cue system`](./cue-system.md).

 ## Ready Player Me
 A Creator can generate a quick, free Avatar using a photograph at [ReadyPlayer.me](https://readyplayer.me/).
-This site generates an avatar on it's own generic Rig that can be automatically transferred to hundreds of different platforms, [for example Mozilla Hubs](https://blog.readyplayer.me/mozilla-hubs-custom-3d-avatar/).
+This site generates an avatar on it's own generic Rig that can be automatically transferred to hundreds of different platforms, [one of them being Mozilla Hubs](https://blog.readyplayer.me/mozilla-hubs-custom-3d-avatar/).

 ## Audience Avatars
 Audience Avatars have been used to denote an attendee's [`ticket tier`](./glossary-tickets.md/) or [desired level of interaction](./glossary-tickets.md/#audience-avatars).
 Creators can also create an Audience Avatar that is specific to their show using the same pipeline as their own customized avatar.